Skip to main content

 This webinar was presented live on May 18, 2022.
 The CPE associated with this activity expires on May 31, 2024.

-Mary Angela Miller, RDN, will re-enact scenarios based on real life situations gathered from dietitians and technicians.
-Heather Dugan, BA, a communications and connection expert, will break them down and provide additional perspective along with helpful tips and techniques to respond more constructively.
+Uncomfortable situations with colleagues, clients and managers can leave us feeling puzzled about how to react and what to say.
+In this engaging webinar, Mary Angela Miller and Heather Dugan re-enact scenarios based on real-life situations gathered from dietitians and technicians, then breaks them down to provide additional perspective, along with helpful tips and techniques for responding constructively.
 Why?
-Because these day-to-day communications are the ones that can make or break us as practitioners, team members, and interdisciplinary collaborators.
-By deconstructing the disconnects, we can facilitate better future ethical and effective interactions.
+Because day-to-day communications can make or break us as practitioners, team members and interdisciplinary collaborators.
+By deconstructing the disconnects in these scenarios, attendees will learn how to facilitate better future ethical and effective interactions.
+Don't miss this opportunity to learn how to navigate uncomfortable situations with confidence and professionalism.

 This activity qualifies for the 1.0 ethics credit required by CDR.